kylefernandadams/box-for-salesforce-blueprints/README.md

 ![New Connection Created](/images/7-connection-created.png)

-8. Enable Communities, create a new community, and add the Box Content Explorer component for a record detail page.
+8. Enable Communities, create a new community, and in the Community App Builder add the Box Content Explorer component for a record detail page.
     > Note: The Box Content Explorer will only render folders for records in which a folder has already been created.

 ![Add Box Content Explorer](/images/8-app-builder-add.png)

 ![Preview Box Content Explorer](/images/9-app-builder-preview.png)

 9. You will most certainly receive CORS errors in the browser console.
-Go to your application congiration in the Box Developer console and add the appropriate domains found in the browser console error.
+Go to your application configuration in the Box Developer console and add the appropriate domains found in the browser console error.

 ![Preview Box Content Explorer](/images/10-box-cors-configuration.png)